Missoula Montana offers more than just world-class trout fishing and stunning mountain vistas.

 Missoula Art Museum

-Now housed in what was once Missoula’s first Carnegie library, Missoula Art Museum (or MAM) beautifully melds original brickwork from 1903 with contemporary additions of glass and steel.
+Missoula Art Museum (or MAM) now resides in what was once Missoula’s first Carnegie library.
+Embracing the past and present, it beautifully melds original brickwork from 1903 with contemporary additions of glass and steel.
 With a mission to showcase as many indigenous artists and regional talents as possible, MAM’s eight exhibition galleries display an eclectic and diverse collection.

 Such as the fun and colorful Trophy Room exhibit by Ken Little.
-Fashioned out of mix-matched leather clothing products and other discarded pieces, Little’s collection of taxidermied “beasts” brings vibrancy to an otherwise somber art form.
+Fashioned from mix-matched leather clothing and other discarded pieces, Little’s taxidermied “beasts” bring vibrancy to an otherwise somber art form.
 This exhibit remains on display until December 28th.

 Montana Museum of Art and Culture